-Solutions are how customizers and developers author, package, and maintain units of software that extend Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update.
+Solutions are how customizers and developers author, package, and maintain units of software that extend Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises).
 Customizers and developers distribute solutions so that organizations can use Microsoft Dynamics CRM to install and uninstall the business functionality defined by the solution.

 Use solutions to extend the capability of Microsoft Dynamics CRM.
 For software that operates outside the application, use traditional methods to package and install your application, such as an installer program.

 If your application consists only of Microsoft Dynamics CRM solution components, it can be imported directly into CRM.
 You won’t have to create an installer program.

 However, if your extensions include a combination of Microsoft Dynamics CRM solution components and external components, which are not Microsoft Dynamics CRM solution components, you’ll need an installer.

 For example, you can create a .NET Framework application that manages data stored in custom Microsoft Dynamics CRM entities using the web service APIs.
 People who install your application may install a Microsoft Dynamics CRM solution to create the custom entities and then install your application separately by using an installer.
 Or, you could include the installation of the Microsoft Dynamics CRM solution into the installer you create for your application.

 Solutions exported from an earlier version of CRM can be imported into later versions as shown in the following chart.

 Generally, solutions can be imported into organizations less than two versions higher than the version the solution was exported from.
 Service pack releases will provide the option to either export a solution with compatibility for that service pack, or just with capabilities included in the base version.
 More information: Maintain managed solutions: Version compatibility.